MMNetworks/myproxy/README.md

 ![startup](startup.png)

-myproxy can be started as a service using the -a option. e.g.
+myproxy can also be started as a service using the -a option. e.g.

 myproxy.exe -a install
 myproxy.exe -a start